JOHNYXUU/crawl-SourceForge/README.md

 2
         please control the number of projects that in your category

-        the number of projects that in your category is too large,this code will turn into error,too(:)sorry,i am a newbie for python)
+        if the number of projects that in your category is too large,

+        this code will turn into error,too(:)sorry,i am a newbie for python)

 3